field trip - pigment road trip 2021

-Taking advantage of the 2021 lockdown I dedicated time to researching the geology of the mineral rich earth in Cornwall & Devon, red, yellow & purple iron oxide ochre resulting from the extensive tin and copper mining, the white china clay pits and naturally occurring green, grey and black pigments from the cliffs.
+wanting to know more I started studying geology, rocks, minerals, earth and how to process my own pigments, this lead to the Pigment Road trip to Cornwall to gather the mineral rich red, yellow & purple iron oxide soil, the waste material from the extensive 18th century tin and copper mining, white china clay from the worlds largest 19th Century quarries and naturally occurring green, grey and black pigments from the cliffs.

 bone china clay quarry

-Experimenting with ideas of incorporating porcelain into my textiles, the bone china quarries surrounding St Austell were my first stop, a landscape of ‘white mountains’ known as the Cornish Alps.
-I read that for every ton of china clay extracted six tons of mineral waste products are dumped forming the ‘Alps’.
+experimenting with the idea of incorporating porcelain into my textiles, the St Austell bone china quarries were my first stop, a landscape of ‘white mountains’ known as the Cornish Alps.
+I read that for every ton of china clay extracted six tons of mineral waste is produce

-The Wheal Maid Valley is a very scarred landscape, the orange lagoon waters have been poisoned by arsenic and nothing grows in the grey contaminated soil by the waters edge.
+the Wheal Maid tin mining valley is a contaminated landscape, the orange lagoon waters containsing arsenic, mercury and nothing grows in the grey soil by the waters edge.
 Walking up to the pump house on higher ground between scrubby plants I found a source of good taupe and green earth pigment, but it was a haunted environment of “danger keep off signs”

 bideford black